-The proposed action is not expected to change the continued existence of any endangered species or result in the destruction or adverse modification of the habitat of any such species, as prohibited under the U.S. ESA.
-Although disposal of smoldering cigarettes has been implicated in many fire incidents, ^{13, 14} the disposal of the new product is not expected to change the fire frequency because (1) the disposal of the new product would be the same as the disposal of cigarettes that are currently marketed in the United States, and (2) there would be no anticipated increase in number of cigarettes being disposed of as the new product is anticipated to replace similar marketed cigarettes.
+The proposed action is not expected to change the continued existence of any endangered species, or result in the destruction or adverse modification of the habitat of any such species, as prohibited under the U.S. ESA.
+Although disposal of smoldering cigarettes has been implicated in many fire incidents, ^{12, 13} the disposal of the new product is not expected to change the fire frequency because (1) the disposal of the new product is similar to the disposal of cigarettes that are currently marketed in the United States, and (2) there would be no anticipated increase in number of cigarettes being disposed of as the new product is anticipated to replace similar marketed cigarettes.